-A new scientific experiment made by Dean Radin Ph.D, by using a variation of the classic double-slit experiment, shown at the Science of Consciousness Conference in Tuscon 2016 (Arizona), shows that consciousness indeed affects matter, therefore reality, no matter the distance between the observer and the apparatus.
+A groundbreaking experiment conducted by Dean Radin Ph.D., presented at the 2016 Science of Consciousness Conference in Tucson, Arizona, demonstrates that consciousness can influence matter, and consequently, reality—regardless of the distance between the observer and the experimental apparatus.

 Video source: Institute of Noetic Sciences : IONS